-1. Approval of the June 24, 2022 Minutes of the Stockholders' Meeting

-□ For □ Against □ Abstain

-- 2. Noting of the Management Report □ Noted □ Abstain - 3.
-Ratification of the 2022 Annual Audited Consolidated Financial Statements

-□ For □ Against □ Abstain

-Ratification of all acts of the Board of Directors, Board Committees, Officers, and Management for the period of June 24, 2022 to June 30, 2023

-□ For □ Against □ Abstain

-5. Election of Directors (Including 3 Independent Directors) for the Ensuing Year

-Vote my shares as follows (Please check one):

-- □ Equally to all nine (9) nominees for directors; - □ Abstain for all nine (9) nominees for directors;

-□ Distribute or cumulate my shares to the nominee/s, as follows: (Indicate the number of shares to be voted for each nominee in the table below.
+1. Approval of the June 24, 2022 Minutes of the Stockholders' Meeting ☐ For ☐ Against ☐ Abstain Appointment of SyCip Gorres Velayo &amp; Co. as External Auditor and the Fixing of its Remuneration ☐ For ☐ Against ☐ Abstain 2.
+Noting of the Management Report ☐ Noted ☐ Abstain At his/her discretion, the proxy named above is authorized to vote upon such other matter(s) as may properly come before the meeting.
+3. Ratification of the 2022 Annual Audited Consolidated Financial Statements ☐ Yes ☐ No ☐ For ☐ Against ☐ Abstain I hereby give my consent for MONDE and its authorized representatives to collect, store, disclose, transfer, and process my 4.
+Ratification of all acts of the Board of Directors, Board Committees, Officers, and Management for the period of June 24, 2022 to June 30, 2023 ☐ For ☐ Against ☐ Abstain personal data for the purpose of the live streaming of the 2023 Annual Stockholders' Meeting in accordance with MONDE's Data Privacy Guidelines and law.
+I also give my consent to the recording of the meeting, which will be made available to the public on MONDE's website thereafter, as required by the Securities and 5.
+Election of Directors (Including 3 Independent Directors) for the Ensuing Year Exchange Commission's relevant guidelines.
+Vote my shares as follows ( Please check one ): ☐ Equally to all nine (9) nominees for directors; ☐ Abstain for all nine (9) nominees for directors; PRINTED NAME AND SIGNATURE OF STOCKHOLDER ☐ Distribute or cumulate my shares to the nominee/s, as follows: (Indicate the number of shares to be voted for each DATE nominee in the table below.
 To withhold authority to vote for any individual nominee(s), please place an "X" mark on the abstain column in line with the name of the nominee(s).)
+No. of Shares Held: Email Address:

-NANAE NUMBER OI F VOTES
+NAME NUMBER O F VOTES

 NAME YES ABSTAIN

 Hartono Kweefanus

 Kataline Darmono

 Hoediono Kweefanus

 Betty T. Ang

 Henry Soesanto

 Monica Darmono

 Romeo L. Bernardo (Independent Director)

 Nina Perpetua D. Aguas (Independent Director)

 Marie Elaine Teo (Independent Director)

-Total votes cast should not exceed the number of shares in your name multiplied by the number of board seats
+\Total votes cast should not exceed the number of shares in your name multiplied by the number of board seats